MaxFedotov/orchestrator-agent/tests/integration/README.md

 ## Orchestrator-agent integraton tests

-This directory contains tests that involve 2 vagrant instances with Orchestrator-agent\MySQL (one for source host, one for target) and 1 vagrant host with Orchestrator\MySQL
+This directory contains tests that involve 2 vagrant instances with Orchestrator-agent\MySQL (one for source host, one for target) and 1 vagrant host with Orchestrator\MySQL.
 They tests different seed methods with different replication configuration (GTID of positional replication) on MySQL 5.7 or 8.0 versions (this parameter is configurable before a test run).

 Prerequisites:
 * Python > 3